 Before we get into the review it’s worth covering something which is often overlooked when buying studio monitors.
 Connectivity is often thrown around as a buzzword in the tech scene but when it comes to studio monitors it’s very important.
 Knowing in advance what type of options you have available can prevent hassles when your studio monitors arrive.
 There is nothing worse than having your excitement for your new studio monitors squashed by the need to go hunt down specific cables.
 Let go over the three most common connection options.

-RCA is one of if not the most common connection option that you’ll come across.
+RCA is one of if not the most common connection options that you’ll come across.
 They are commonly used for home entertainment systems.
 You’ll likely already have some of these cables on hand.
 The familiar red and white connections are usually used to plug in the left and right channels.
 They offer an unbalanced connection so are ideal over shorter distances.

 These cables offer a balanced cable option.
 Good quality speakers will offer XLR as an option but sometimes it’s reserved for the larger and more expensive models.